christiandaley/JFresh/README.md

 * perft
 * logging

+* Currently working on:
+* king tropism in the eval function
+* better draw detection
+* getting pondering to work properly

 The log file for JFresh will be written to the current working directory of the executable.